 Recently, however, as I was putting cream cheese on the shopping list, I started wondering: what exactly is cream cheese, anyway?
-Is it a cheese?
+Is it cheese?
 How is cream involved?
 And why is it so dang delicious?
-So I decided to investigate—and round up a few of my favorite ways to use cream cheese (both sweet and savory), in the process.
+So I decided to investigate—and rounded up a few (okay, 34) of my favorite ways to use cream cheese (both sweet and savory), in the process.

 Cream cheese is a soft, mild-tasting fresh cheese made from cow's milk, meaning it's unaged.
 To produce it, lactic acid bacteria is added to cream, causing the pH of the cream to decrease, driving the fat away from the liquid—in short, curdling it.
 At this point the mixture is heated, stabilizers (such as carob bean gum and carrageenan) added, and voila—you've got cream cheese.

 Cream cheese is similar to Neufchâtel, a fresh French cheese also made of cow's milk, typically sold in the shape of a heart (aw).
 The main difference lies in the fat content: cream cheese traditionally contains cream, and thus has a higher fat content than its French counterpart, which is made only with milk.
 While they are quite similar in flavor, don't sub in Neufchâtel for cream cheese willy-nilly; the differing fat contents could cause some discrepancies.